soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 31: February 2, Thursday

+**Today's Progress**: Finished authentication app implementing register/login/logout routes as well as middleware to see if a user is logged in.

+**Thoughts**: Excited to add authentication to YelpCamp next!

 ### Day 30: February 1, Wednesday

 **Today's Progress**: Started learning about authentication building a simple app with passport.